 Submitted papers should be at an advanced stage of completion and should not be under review elsewhere.
 Authors must adhere to the editorial style of 'Accounting Horizons'.

-USD 200 (or USD 100 for those who have paid the 'Accounting Horizons' submission fee).
+Conference registration fee for participants to attend the whole conference (2 days) is USD 200 (or USD 100 for those who have paid the 'Accounting Horizons' submission fee).

-Conference organisers and special forum editors
+Conference organisers and special forum ediors

 - Vernon Richardson (University of Arkansas and Xi’an Jiaotong-Liverpool University)